pjbartlein/REarthSysSci/docs/md/github.md

 - Project directory name:  `geog490project`
 - Browse to the folder:  `/Users/Projects/` (but not `/Users/username/Projects/geog490project`)
 - click on "Create Project"
--

 (Note that there is no connection between the folder names, the `/Projects` folder is just that, the `/geog490project` is named for the course project.)

-(note that `.gitignore`, `README.md` and `geog490test.Rproj` files, and two folders `/.git` and `/Rproj.user` will have turned up in the working directory.
+(Note that `.gitignore`, `README.md` and `geog490test.Rproj` files, and two folders `/.git` and `/Rproj.user` will have turned up in the working directory.
 You might not be able to see them if hidden files (that begin with a `.` on the Mac), are indeed hidden.
 Don't worry if you don't see them.

 ### Generate a Personal Access Token ###

+See Section 9.1 of [[HappyGitWithR]](https://happygitwithr.com/index.html).
+There is a similar, but a bit more detailed discussion in the documentation for the `{usethis}` package at: [[https://usethis.r-lib.org/articles/git-credentials.html]](https://usethis.r-lib.org/articles/git-credentials.html) (TL;DR = "Too long; didn't read"!)

 Now, using RStudio, generate a personal access code (PAT):

-- install the `{usethis}` package (install.packages("usethis");
+- install the `{usethis}` package (install.packages("usethis").
+(This will also install the `{gh}` and `{gitcreds}` packages.)
 - type the following at the command line in the Console pane:

 		library(usethis)
 		usethis::create_github_token()

 Note the double colons ("`::`").
 This will open up a web page at GitHub, where you will be invited to

 - enter the PAT's "use case" (enter "RStudio");
 - select an expiration time ("No expiration" is ok);
 - scroll to the bottom, and click on the "Generate token" button.

 A new page will open, with the new token in a green box.
 Copy the token, and save it on your computer somewhere you'll be able to find it again.
+(But don't save it in `/Users/username/Projects/geog490project`; GitHub scans for PATs in uploaded files.)

 Then, switch back to RStudio, and type the following at the command line in the Console pane:

-		credentials::set_github_pat()
+		gitcreds::gitcreds_set()

 A "Password" box should pop up.
 Paste the PAT into the box.
 This sets the PAT.

+**Important:** Restart R. (Session > Restart R)

+There are three functions in the various packages that handle communications with GitHub that can be used to see if the PAT has been installed and working; each reports something a little different:

+		usethis::gh_token_help()
+		gh::gh_whoami()
+		usethis::git_sitrep()

+The `gh::gh_whoami()` is particularly useful, because it prints out a fragment of the PAT.
+If it doesn't look right, the PAT can be deleted using `gitcreds::gitcreds_delete()` and process above repeated.
+You probably won't have to do that.

 ### Edit/update a file, then "Commit" and "Push" to GitHub